23f2004606/tds-ga5/main/slides.md

 ---

 # Notes
-> All modules are designed for scalability, testability, and container-friendly deployment.
+> All modules are designed for scalability, testability, and container‑friendly deployment.

 ---